 HOPE started in 1988 with the first European congress for hospital teachers

 From the enthusiasm of that first meeting a great organisation has developed.
-HOPE now has European approved statutes and is very widely recognised throughout Europe and even has associate members in Australia and New Zealand.
-This congress in Barcelona is the fourth in HOPE’s history, following successful meetings in Vienna and Uppsala.
+HOPE now has European approved statutes and is very widely recognised throughout Europe and even has associate members in Australia and New Zealand. as well as several countries in Latin America.

 The association has held various small working seminars at many venues in Europe.
 These have usually been connected with work in the ateliers, of which there are fifteen, covering all the main aspects of teaching sick children.
 These ateliers enable teachers to work together on common themes and improve the educational provision for the sick children of Europe.

 Our newsletter appears four times a year and our members communicate by letter, fax, e-mail and in some cases video conferencing.

 HOPE provide the structure for full participation and sharing in an area of education where one could feel very isolated.

 Our main objectives at present are:

 Our main aim is always to ensure that the sick child receives an education that is comprehensive, of the highest quality and covers his individual needs.

 The association has the following objectives:

 • To establish the right for hospitalized children to education according to their individual needs in a suitable environment to ensure this education for the sick child convalescing at home